aminnairi/kryptonian/README.md

 [Back to summary](#summary)

-#### createServer
+#### createRouter

-createServer is a function that will take as input your server, and will let your define an implementation for the latter.
+`createRouter` is a function that will take as input your server, and will let your define an implementation for the latter.
 For now, we only support creating a server using the built-in `http` module from Node.js, and we intend on adding support for adapters for others libraries as well such as Express or Fastify.

 ```typescript
 import * as Http from "http";